Rural Homes

 Calculating System Size for Rural Properties

 Panel capacity calculations must account for the UK’s limited peak sun hours, which average 2.5 to 3.5 hours daily across the year.
-To determine required panel capacity, divide daily energy consumption by local peak sun hours, then add 10-25% to account for system losses including inverter efficiency, cable losses, and panel degradation over time.
-A property consuming 20kWh daily would typically require 6-8kW of installed panel capacity to meet annual energy needs.
+To determine required panel capacity, divide daily energy consumption by local peak sun hours, then add 10-25% for system losses including inverter efficiency, cable losses, and panel degradation over time.
+A property consuming 20kWh daily would typically need 6-8kW of installed panel capacity to meet annual energy needs.

 Installation Challenges on Rural Roof Types

 Rural properties face particular challenges with grid capacity constraints.
 Some remote areas report connection delays extending to 2028 as distribution networks struggle to accommodate increasing renewable generation.
-Early engagement with Distribution Network Operators during project planning helps identify potential issues and associated costs before financial commitments.
+Early engagement with Distribution Network Operators during project planning helps identify potential issues and costs before financial commitments.

 Financial Considerations and Current Costs